wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

-= 1.0 =
+= 0.8 =
-* We got the message from our users and added an edit link that takes you to the WordPress edit page in addition to the quick edit dialog in the calendar.
+* We got the message and added an edit link that takes you to the WordPress edit page in addition to a link for the quick edit dialog in the calendar.
 * The calendar will now remember the last date and start there again the next time you access it.
 * Fixed a large performance problem that was causing the calendar to load the posts for and render many more weeks than it needed to.
 The calendar is now faster than ever!
 * The calendar quick edit screen now shows the post author.